PimiTree/js-reactivity/README.md

 ```

 Soon:
-1. Option `.effect(someEffect, {firstCall: false})`
-2. Effect second parameter `oldValue` for both types of refs
+1. Effect second parameter `oldValue` for both types of refs
-3. Big sample of some complicate component use ref reactivity undef the hood
+2. Big sample of some complicate component use ref reactivity undef the hood
-4. JSDoc
+3. JSDoc